-Search engines are crucial for navigating the Internet.
+Search engines are crucial for navigating the internet.
 Without them, finding the right information would be difficult at best.
 Google is by far the most popular search engine.
 It’s convenient, neatly integrating searches with its other services, and it’s helpful, providing relevant results most of the time.

-Using Alternative to Google Search
+Using alternative search engines to Google

 On mobile devices, Google can give results precisely tailored to you personally, down to your exact location, and since most smartphones run on Android, Google comes as the default search engine.
 But sometimes getting results from another search algorithm can help you find exactly what you need.
 Let’s see how search engines work in Opera and what alternatives to Google Search are best.

-Using Search Engines in Opera
+Using search engines in Opera

 All versions of Opera support a variety of the most popular search engines.
 Our award-winning Opera Touch browser supports a total of eleven.
 But Opera on desktop gives you the flexibility to quickly switch your search engine without changing your default, so you can easily use Google alternatives.
 In the search bar, type the keyword that identifies the engine (for example, y is for yahoo), followed by a space and your search query.
 For a list of keywords and a list of search engines, go to Settings > Basic > Search engine and click Manage search engine.
 You can even search sites like Amazon and Wikipedia directly.
 Do you have another search engine that you like or a site that you regularly search?
 Add it to Opera and assign a keyword to it.